PatAmigo0/Lib-CustomMenuInC/README.md

 - Windows-only implementation
 - Console resize handling has minimum size requirements
 - Limited to vertical menus
-- Mouse support is still in BETA.
 - Some window resizing visual bugs

+  `All this is going to be added in the future.`

 ## Contributing